These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 What is it about making homemade whipped or mashed potatoes that always seemed so time consuming?
 It’s definitely something I used to avoid.
 But no longer!

 When it’s this easy to make amazing whipped potatoes, there’s no reason to limit it to just Thanksgiving Day!
-Whip up a batch (pun intended) whenever you want a cozy, comforting taste of home.
+Whip up a batch (pun intended) whenever you want some cozy comfort food.

 - Russet Potatoes.
-Due to their high starch content, russets won’t absorb too much water during boiling.
+Due to their high starch content, Russets won’t absorb too much excess moisture during boiling.
+A good thing when you want a light, fluffy result.

 - Milk.
 While some recipes call for heavy cream, I have found that you get a lighter, fluffier end result by using milk.